8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 I skipped buying the total stock market since it was the only one I could fully order with the money made available from the deposit.
 I put in the 6 limit orders for the multi-factor and extended market funds.
 I could only put in two for the S&P 500 fund though; the price per share is just too high for how much I was throwing in at the time; I decided to go down to 25 percent instead of 50.

+5 of the 8 limit orders executed this time.

+The portfolio is almost within the bounds of being in balance except for the cash portion.

+### Day 8 results

+I did 12 limit orders this day and changed the percentages a bit to simplify.
+Starting with the percents; they are now 15 percent for 2 cents over current price, 35 percent for the 1 percent below current price, and 50 percent for the 2 percent below current price.
+At these new percents the S&P 500 for 2 cents over still didn't equate to a single share, however, this would have made the allocation of the Traditional IRA even more out of balance when it came to the S&P 500 funds; so, I went ahead and did 1 share at 2 cents over the current price.

+Only 4 of the 12 orders executed.

+I decided to look back in time and realized that the current prices for all of the funds are at or below where they were when I started this whole thing in 2021.
+This has caused be to narrow the steps for the limit orders.
+I'll still have the 2 cent over tier, however, I will be setting the next tier to a 0.5 percent drop and the third tier to be a 1 percent drop; instead of 1 and 2 percent, respectively.

 ## Closing M1 Finance

 Main M1 Finance Pie is still down over 30 percent and I'm working through the 401k rollover, so, no money went this way.